LpmRaven/lambda-edge-language-region-redirect/README.md

 # lambda-edge-language-region-redirect

+## What does it do?

+Redirects users to localised content.

 The language-region-redirect lambda@edge will redirect users to approved Web URIs that include a language-region path. eg. '/en-gb' '/en-eu' '/fr-eu'

+### Usercases

+English speaking user browsing from within the EU will be redirected to https://<span></span>your-site.com/en-eu/*

+French speaking user browsing from within the EU will be redirected to https://<span></span>your-site.com/fr-eu/*

+English speaking user browsing from within Great Britain will be redirected to https://<span></span>your-site.com/en-gb/*

+French speaking user browsing from within Great Britain will be redirected to https://<span></span>your-site.com/fr-gb/*

-# How it works
+## How it works

-- Viewer requests will have cache params ('Accept-Language' and 'CloudFront-Viewer-Country' headers) checked
+- Viewer requests have cache parameters checked ('Accept-Language' and 'CloudFront-Viewer-Country' headers)
-- Lambda@edge will redirect origin requests to approved language-regions
+- Lambda@edge redirects origin requests to approved language-regions URIs

-# How to use
+## How to use

 I have written 2 sets of instructions for how to use 'lambda-edge-language-region-redirect'.
 Firstly. how to get it set up quickly through AWS Console.
 Secondly, for long-lasting systems to use clouidformation.

-## AWS Console
+### AWS Console

 ...Currently updating.

-## Cloudformation (yaml)
+### Cloudformation (yaml)

 ```yml
   ViewerRequestPolicy: